leo-project/leofs/docs/RFCS/data_protection/ssec.md

 * LeoGateway's CPU usage tends to be high.
 We must not assign more processing, object encryption and decryption to LeoGateway.
 * In many cases, the number of LeoGateway is smaller than the number of LeoStorage.
 Load balancing cannot be expected.
 * In order to prevent vulnerabilities, secure data must not be cached.
 * When handling Range GET operation, LeoGateway retrieves an object in the specified range from LeoStorage, then decrypt it, finally returns it to a client.
-In this way, the data traffic is high than retrieving unencrypted objects.
+In this way, the data traffic is higher than retrieving unencrypted objects.

 ## Unresolved questions